astronomer/docs/learn/cleanup-dag-tutorial.md

 - `task_instance`
 - `xcom`

 To keep your Airflow environment running at optimal performance, you can clean the metadata DB using the Airflow CLI `airflow db clean` command.
 This command was created as a way to safely clean up your metadata DB without querying it directly.
-This tutorial walks you through how to implement a cleanup DAG in Airflow so that you can clean your database using the command directly from the Airflow UI.
+This tutorial describes how to implement a cleanup DAG in Airflow so that you can clean your database using the command directly from the Airflow UI.

 :::danger

-Even when using `airflow db clean`, deleting data from the metadata database can be destructive .
+Even when using `airflow db clean`, deleting data from the metadata database can be destroy important data.
 Read the [Warnings](#warnings) section carefully before implementing this tutorial DAG in any production Airflow environments.

 :::

 ## Warnings

 Deleting data from the metadata database can be an extremely destructive action.
-If you delete data that future task runs depend on, it's difficult to recover the database to its previous state without interrupting your data pipelines.
+If you delete data that future task runs depend on, it's difficult to restore the database to its previous state without interrupting your data pipelines.
 Before implementing the DAG in this tutorial, consider the following:

-- When specifying the `clean_before_timestamp` value, use as late of a data as possible.
+- When specifying the `clean_before_timestamp` value, use as late of a date as possible.
 The older the deleted data, the less likely it is to affect your currently running DAGs.
-- On Astro, the DAG will fail if it runs for longer than five minutes, which can happen if you have an exceptionally large amount of data to delete.
-If this happens, use the DAG's params to reduce the amount of data being deleted from a single table at once by moving the `clean_before_timestamp` earlier.
+- On Astro, the DAG fails if it runs for longer than five minutes, which can happen if a table has an exceptionally large amount of data to delete.
+If this happens, use the DAG's params to reduce the amount of data deleted from a single table at once by moving the `clean_before_timestamp` to a less recent time.

 ## Prerequisites

 - An Airflow project project